-Dr. Susy Jeng is Clinical Assistant Professor of Neurology at Lucile Packard Children’s Hospital at Stanford University.
-Dr. Jeng received her B.A. at Harvard College and M.D. at the University of California, San Diego.
+Dr. Susy Jeng is Clinical Associate Professor of Neurology at Stanford Children’s Hospital at Stanford University.
+Dr. Jeng received her A.B. at Harvard College and M.D. at the University of California, San Diego.
 She completed her pediatrics residency at University of California, San Francisco and is board-certified in pediatrics.
 After practicing general pediatrics for two years, she returned to UCSF for neurology residency.
 Upon completion of her residencies, she joined the faculty at Stanford as a general child neurologist with a special interest in medical education.
-In particular, she enjoys serving as a liason between pediatrics residents/general pediatricians and the pediatric neurology division.
+She is the site director for the Stanford medical student neurology clerkship and the pediatric neurology liaison to the Stanford pediatrics residency program.

 - Neurology - Child Neurology

-Board Certification: Neurology - Child Neurology, American Board of Psychiatry and Neurology (2011)
+Board Certification: American Board of Psychiatry and Neurology, Neurology - Child Neurology (2011)

 Residency, UCSF, Child Neurology (2011)